-Resource.obj_update(self, bundle, kwargs)

-Updates an existing object (or creates a new object) based on the provided data.
+Resource.obj_update (self, bundle, kwargs) Updates an existing object (or creates a new object) based on the provided data.
+This needs to be implemented at the user level.
 ModelResource includes a full working version specific to Django's Models.

 9.13.50 obj_delete_list